 - Urinary symptoms: new trouble passing urine or painful retention.

 Interactions also matter.
-Bring a complete medication list to appointments, including inhalers, tablets, eye drops, over-the-counter products, and supplements.
-Medicines used for infections, heart conditions, seizures, or other breathing conditions may change the safety conversation.
-Duplicate LABA or LAMA therapy is one issue clinicians often try to avoid.
+Medicines used for infections, heart rhythm problems, seizures, HIV treatment, depression, or other breathing conditions may change the safety conversation.
+Duplicate LABA or LAMA therapy is one issue clinicians often try to avoid because it can increase risk without adding clear benefit.

-The official label also lists severe hypersensitivity to milk proteins or any ingredient as a contraindication.
-People with glaucoma, urinary retention, heart rhythm disorders, osteoporosis risk, diabetes, or frequent infections should make sure those conditions are part of the prescribing discussion.
+The official label lists severe hypersensitivity to milk proteins or any ingredient as a contraindication.
+People with glaucoma, urinary retention, heart rhythm disorders, osteoporosis risk, diabetes, seizures, thyroid disease, liver impairment, or frequent infections should make sure those conditions are part of the prescribing discussion.

 How Clinicians Compare Inhaler Options